IPA-CAPSA: The Inter-Regional Visiting Psychoanalytic Scholars Fund

 How much can be applied for?

-a) The CAPSA programme will fund the economy-class transportation costs only of those speakers invited to CAPSA events.
+b) The CAPSA programme will fund the economy-class transportation costs only of those speakers invited to CAPSA events.

-b) It will also fund translation costs up to $1,500 per event, and in certain cases the costs of video conferencing up to $1,000 per event.
-Those organizing the event must fund other costs associated with it, including any hotel and subsistence costs, or other expenses, such as honoraria (if wished), of invited speakers.
+c) Those organizing the event must fund other costs associated with it, including any hotel and subsistence costs, or other expenses, such as honoraria (if wished), of invited speakers.

-c) It will finally fund up to an additional $250, which an applicant may bid for to spend on event publicity, provided that Committee agrees in advance to the proposed publicity activity and its cost in advance.
+e) It will finally fund up to an additional $250, which an applicant may bid for to spend on event publicity, provided that Committee agrees in advance to the proposed publicity activity and its cost in advance.

-d) It is expected that each such visit will cost between $750 and $2000 in travel costs, and an event may propose more than one such speaker.
+f) It is expected that each such visit will cost between $750 and $2000 in travel costs, and an event may propose more than one such speaker.
 It is anticipated that an individual event may propose up to three invited speakers, costing up to $5000 in travel costs, but each event will be considered on its merits, and this figure will not be considered a limit.

 Presenting Application Forms